 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Maintain Community School program as an option for expelled pupils.
 Maintain and update AB922 plan as needed.
 School program was maintained as an For 2021-2022: The Community School program was maintained as an option for expelled pupils.
 The AB922 plan was maintained and updated as needed.
+For 2022-2023: The Community School program was maintained as an option for expelled pupils.
+The AB922 plan was maintained and updated as needed.
 Maintain AB922 plan and update as needed.